How Animal Shelters Can Partner with Shopping Malls to Increase Adoptions and Donations

 As a former manager for a national women's clothing chain, Tump understands retail marketing.
-To tap into the holiday spirit of shoppers, she created an "adoption and giving tree."
-Tree ornaments have photos of available animals with QR codes leading directly to the animals' bios on their website.
-She also included ornaments with QR codes that take users directly to a donation webpage so mall patrons can easily support the shelter.
+To tap into shoppers' holiday spirit, she created an "adoption and giving tree."
+Tree ornaments feature photos of available animals with QR codes leading directly to the animals' bios on their website.
+She also included ornaments with QR codes linking directly to a donation webpage so mall patrons can easily support the shelter.

-The shelter's visibility in the mall encouraged other retailers to help as well.
+The shelter's visibility in the mall encouraged other retailers to help.
 One national women's clothing store held 2 fundraisers and gave a percentage of every purchase to the shelter, while other stores have held supply drives using the shelter's wish list.